bondagit/aes67-linux-daemon/README.md

 A 64 channels configuration was succesfully tested on the following platforms:

-* Mini PC with Intel Celeron N4000
+* Mini PC with Intel Celeron N4000 processor

 If the test reports a failure you may try to stop all the possible additional loads running on the host and repeat it.
 If after this the test fails systematically it means you cannot achieve a good reliability with the specified configuration.